05.04.2017

 • i, as one of the syllables of the word jubilee, has no meaning at all on its own

-Using the information gathered in this process, the researchers came up with averages for each language regarding 1) information density per syllable and 2) number of syllables spoken per second in ordinary speech.
-It turns out that Vietnamese is a very information-dense (per syllable) language, according to linguists, so that was used as a reference point for the other seven languages in the study.
+Using the information gathered in this process, the researchers came up with averages for each language regarding 1) information density per syllable and 2) the number of syllables spoken per second in ordinary speech.
+According to linguists, Vietnamese is a very information-dense (per syllable) language, so that was used as a reference point for the other seven languages in the study.

 The basic finding of the study is that the more information-dense each syllable is in your language, the fewer syllables you need to speak per second to get the message across.
 If the languages in the study were all to be spoken for one minute, they’d all be able to get pretty much the same amount of information across, but Japanese would have to be spoken the fastest (it only has an info-density of .49), then Spanish (info-density of .63), while Mandarin could be spoken the slowest (info-density of .94).
 English could also go fairly slow with an info-density of .91.

-In the translation/interpretation world, these kinds of statistics can help us in estimating how many words we’ll have to transcribe/translate from an audio recording, or how exhausting it might be to keep up with simultaneous translation, depending on the language.
-But this can also apply to daily life, especially if you live in a city where you can hear a lot of different languages spoken as you walk down the street.
-The next time you hear Spanish or Japanese and think it’s being spoken really fast—it probably is!
+In the translation/interpretation world, these kinds of statistics can help us estimate how many words we’ll have to transcribe/translate from an audio recording or how exhausting it might be to keep up with simultaneous translation, depending on the language.
+But this can also apply to daily life, especially if you live in a city where you can hear many different languages spoken as you walk down the street.
+The next time you hear Spanish or Japanese and think it’s being spoken fast—it probably is!
 And you can admire speakers of Mandarin or Vietnamese for being able to leisurely tell the same stories at a slower pace.

 https://content.time.com/time/health/article/0,8599,2091477,00.html